dylankleinman/DylanKleinmanWebsite/README.md

 # Website of Dylan Kleinman
-Taken from boilerplate of Bootstrap, this will contain my resume, portfolio, github, links and other experimental projects.
+Based off a bootstrap template, this website is a home for my projects, art, and other interests.
+This is live at http://dylankleinman.com

 ## Copyright and License